 The programme was also found to save the Force up to £3,400 per case.
 The total opportunity cost saving to the whole Criminal Justice System and Health was estimated to be £1,578,192 (to December 2018).

-Whilst the ARVC has only been in operation for two years, it continues to show the type of outstanding results expected of innovative practices, particularly within police forces.
+Whilst the ARVC has only been in operation for a few years, it continues to show the type of outstanding results expected of innovative practices, particularly within police forces.
 The aim of the ARVC is to reduce the re-offending significantly, the programme has met this aim commendably.

 For more information on ARVC, contact Nicola Lloyd via firstname.lastname@example.org